-9 New teaching / learning elements
+9. New teaching / learning elements

-9.1 Foundation Course

-9.1.1 Goal: The goal of the Foundation Course is to prepare a learner to study medicine effectively.
+9.1 Foundation Course 9.1.1 Goal: The goal of the Foundation Course is to prepare a learner to study medicine effectively.
 It will be of one month duration after admission.

-9.1.2 Objectives: The objectives are to:

-(a) Orient the learner to:

-(i) The medical profession and the physician's role insociety

-(ii) The MBBS programme

-(iii) Alternate health systems in the country and history ofmedicine

-(iv) Medical ethics, attitudes and professionalism

-(v) Health care system and its delivery

-1 This posting includes Laboratory Medicine (Para-clinical) & Infectious Diseases (Phase III Part I).
+&lt;sup>1 This posting includes Laboratory Medicine (Para-clinical) & Infectious Diseases (Phase III Part I).

-2 This includes maternity training and family welfare (including Family Planning).
+&lt;sup>2 This includes maternity training and family welfare (including Family Planning).

-3 This posting includes Physical Medicine and Rehabilitation.
+&lt;sup>3 This posting includes Physical Medicine and Rehabilitation.